Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-1/protocol/user-state-transition.md

 User state transition is used to:

-* Ensure users process their attestations correctly, including negative reputation.
+* Ensure users process their attestations correctly.
-* Generate a new state tree leaf in a new epoch to prove their latest reputation.
+* Generate a new state tree leaf in a new epoch to prove their latest data.

 After a user performs user state transition, they can:

-1. Prove their latest reputation status.
+1. Prove their latest data status.
 2. Generate new epoch key proofs to receive attestations in the latest epoch.

 ### Workflow of a user state transition